careerbuilder/DataScienceAPIDocumentation/SemanticSearch.md

 HTTP method: GET or POST
 Parameters (query/form):
 -        query (required) : query to parse and from which to infer meaning
--        version (required) : version to use. currently supports only 0.8
+-        version (required) : version to use. currently supports 0.8 and 1.0.
--	 language (optional) : two letter language code followed by underscore, followed by two letter country code.
+-	 language (optional) : In 1.0, two letter language code followed by underscore, followed by two letter country code.
 Required to use personalized overrides.
 Defaults to en_us.
 Currently, allowed values are en_us, en_gb, fr_fr, de_de, and nl_nl.
--	 user_id (optional) : User id for which to look up personalized overrides.
+-	 user_id (optional) : In 1.0, user id for which to look up personalized overrides.
 Defaults to null.

 Example:
 ```